GED vs HiSET – What Is Easier To Pass?

 Part one consists of multiple-choice questions that measure a student’s skill in editing and revising written texts.
 Getting familiar with the specific GED/HiSET vocabulary is critical as that will allow you to understand the questions better and faster, so you’ll have more time to answer the questions correctly.

 The essay part will measure a student’s understanding of generating and organizing specific ideas in good English writing.
 Online GED practice tests are great to get all set fast, both for the GED and the HiSET, as the contents are similar, so you’re welcome to use our free services.
-Check here to learn more about -> writing your HiSET essay.
+Check here to read more about writing your HiSET essay.

 HiSET Mathematics